blackvibe/harvicode/apps/kilocode-docs/docs/basic-usage/connecting-providers.md

 1. Choose from 30+ supported providers
 2. Get API key from your provider
-3. Configure in Kilo Code settings
+3. Configure in Harvi Code settings

 ## Why Use Multiple Providers?